-(3) Cash and Cash Equivalents
+(3) Cash, Cash Equivalents, and Investments

-At December 31, 2021, the District had cash and cash equivalents (book balances) totaling \$972,800, as detailed below.
+At December 31, 2021, the District had cash, cash equivalents and investments (book balances), totaling \$2,461,357 as detailed below.

-A. Cash and Cash Equivalents
+A. Cash, Cash Equivalents, and Investments

-Cash and cash equivalents at December 31, 2021 (book balances) totaled \$972,800.
+The District had cash and cash equivalents at December 31, 2021 (book balances) totaling \$1,932,015 in interest bearing demand deposits, money market accounts, and certificates of deposit.
 These deposits are stated at cost, which approximates market.
 Under state law, these deposits (or the resulting bank balances) must be secured by federal deposit insurance or the pledge of securities owned by the fiscal agent bank.
 The market value of the pledged securities plus the federal deposit insurance must at all times equal the amount on deposit with the fiscal agent.